ArthIJani/School-Management-System/README.md

 ## Acknowledgements
 - Django for the web framework.
-- PostgreSQL for the database backend.
+- SQLite for the database backend (default in this project).
 - Various open-source libraries used in this project.